openpilot-community/documentation/hardware/giraffe/get-a-giraffe.md

 # Get a Giraffe

+## Find the one you need

+Use the Vehicle pages to the left to find the right Giraffe required for your vehicle make and model.

 ## Purchase directly from Comma

 There are many ways to acquire a Giraffe but the easiest way by far is to purchase it directly from [shop.comma.ai](https://shop.comma.ai/).
 Devices purchased from [shop.comma.ai](https://shop.comma.ai/) are personally built, tested, and shipped directly from the team in San Francisco.
 It is the only "official" place to purchase one.